Last Updated on October 9, 2023 by Electricalvolt

 - Weigh less than comparable linear valves

 Butterfly and Ball valves are basic examples of rotary motion valves.
-Butterfly valves are suitable for low and modest pressure service.
-Ball valves require less maintenance and, have the greatest flow capacity among all control valves.
+Butterfly valves are suitable for low and modest-pressure service.
+Ball valves require less maintenance and have the greatest flow capacity among all control valves.

-4. Classification of Control Valves-Based on port size
+4. Classifications Based on port size

 Reduced port valves: